Kgkkjjj/TVB/README.md

 Run the application and paste the YouTube URL into the text field, then press the **Download** button.
 The output from `youtube-dl` will be displayed in the window.
+Downloaded video file names are collected in the sidebar on the left.
+Use the search bar above the list to quickly filter your downloaded videos.

 The video will be downloaded in the current working directory using the default `youtube-dl` settings.